Housing in the United States

+Housing in the United States comes in a variety of forms and tenures.
+The rate of homeownership in the United States, as measured by the fraction of units that are owner-occupied, was 64% as of 2017.

-Housing in the United States includes both detached homes and apartment buildings.
-Housing is a vital economic sector, contributing to 15% of the GDP.
-Owner-occupancy is commonplace; the majority own their home.
-For regional details, see also housing in the United States by state.
+Housing in the United States is heavily commodified, and when viewed as an economic sector, contributes to 15% of the gross domestic product.
+The amount of public housing is capped via the Faircloth Limit, and when available can only be offered to households meeting certain eligibility requirements.

+More than half a million people are homeless.
+The geographic patterns of homelessness in the United States are explained by the high cost and low availability of housing.

 Overview

 Housing as shelter is one of the "basic needs" of humans, offering protection against the elements.
 It also provides a place of privacy away from the public eye where daily activities can take place.
 Residents often have personal attachment to a house, making it a home.
 A home's location, style and access to schools, parks, and other amenities can align a household to a greater community to reinforce cultural or religious bonds.
 These characteristics can also reinforce residential segregation and unequal access to amenities.

 Housing is also important to developers, builders, lenders, realtors, investors, architects, and other specialized professions and trades.
 These groups view housing as a commodity for financial gain.